kholmgre/VRIOT/playground/tictactoe/readme.md

 #### Run the server
 The package.json contains some scripts that enables us to build the client and server.
 It also contains scripts that starts a Node https enabled server to serve files.
 We also have a Node server that runs the game-logic using sockets.

-To build the client and server, issue these command:
+To build the client and server, issue these commands:

 ```
 npm run buildTicServer